This smart breast pump is designed to give moms freedom

-Willow’s smart breast pump had a lot of mothers in awe at this year’s CES.
+Willow’s smart breast pump had a lot of mothers in awe at this year’s Consumer Electronics Show.

-These women are shocked because Willow’s motorized wearable could change the way mothers pump breast milk for the better.

 “It’s designed to go right in the mom’s bra and give her her hands back,” said Leigh Lehman, a group manager for Willow.